Remarkable Chapel in the Mississippi Woods

-St. Mary’s Episcopal Chapel at Laurel hill Plantation Adams County, MS | c.
+St. Mary’s Episcopal Chapel at Laurel Hill Plantation | Adams County, MS | c.
 1838

 You would have to travel far and wide to find a historic building that compares to this church in the Mississippi woods.

-This one-of-a-kind gothic style church is adorned with spires and an iron cross on the outside and impressive fixtures on the interior as well, including a massive glass window rosette.
+This one-of-a-kind gothic-style church is adorned with spires and an iron cross on the outside and impressive fixtures on the interior as well, including a massive glass window rosette.

 A unique marble floor and incredible word work reflect the exterior marvel of this place.
-The plantation home it belonged to burned in the 1960s leaving this church as the one of a few reminders of an expansive operation that is long gone.
+The plantation home it belonged to burned in the 1960s leaving this church as one of a few reminders of an expansive operation that is long gone.

 The first building on this new site was constructed by 1775 and the original plantation home had three large rooms and galleries all the way around.
 Servants quarters were built to the south and east of the home.

-As the Ellis family grew, some of their daughters married, but would stay on property- contributing their own stories and adaptations to the plantation over time.
-When Ellis passed away on November 6, 1792, at the age of 60., his daughter, Mary Ellis Farar had married Capt.
-Benjamin Farar and took the reins over Laurel Hill.
-Until the Summer of 1820 when Mrs. Farar with her children and other family members traveled to the Gulf Coast and contracted Yellow Fever.
+As the Ellis family grew, some of their daughters married but would stay on the property- contributing their own stories and adaptations to the plantation over time.
+When Ellis passed away on November 6, 1792, at the age of 60, his daughter, Mary Ellis Farar married Capt.
+Benjamin Farar and took the reins over Laurel Hill, until the Summer of 1820 when Mrs. Farar and her children contracted Yellow Fever while traveling to the Gulf Coast.
 They would all succumb, except for one daughter, Anna.

-But Mrs. Mercer became affected by tuberculosis and her health suffered greatly for much of her life.
+But Mrs. Anna Farrar Mercer became affected by tuberculosis and her health suffered greatly for much of her life.
 The Mercer’s had 2 daughters, Mary (who died at 11) and Anna.
 Anna the younger also suffered from the illness which plagued her mother.

 Dr. Mercer and his family took trips to Europe to try to find respite from their ails with little result.
-On one trip abroad, they gathered antiques and designs from architects to build a memorial chapel at Laurel Hill where Mrs. Mercers family would be memorialized.
+On one trip abroad, they gathered antiques and designs from architects to build a memorial chapel at Laurel Hill where Mrs. Mercer’s family would be memorialized.